Kegerators for home brew:

 The beer line cleaner we offer in our kegerators extra section is always great to have.
 It removes protein soil and staining, baked on carbon, and fatty acids.

-3. Do the kegerators come with a gas cylinder and how long do they last?
+3. Which CO2 gas cylinder should I choose and how long do they last?

-All kegerator purchases come with a full 2.6kg C02 gas cylinder with the option to upgrade to a 6kg gas cylinder.
-The 2.6kg gas cylinder lasts for 2-4 50L commercial kegs depending on spillage.
+Each kegerator product page has the option to BYO (bring your own) CO2 gas, add a full 2.6kg C02 gas cylinder or add a full 6kg gas cylinder.
+The 2.6kg gas cylinder lasts for 3-4 50L commercial kegs depending on spillage and the 6kg will do 6-8 50L kegs.

 4.How long does it take for the kegs to cool?